swizzlevixen/Mac-Server-Reliability/README.md

 Currently in the list:

-- CCC Dashboard (Catbon Copy cloner, for backups)
+- CCC Dashboard (Carbon Copy Cloner, for backups)
 - `scandocs` network drive, from the Synology `mynas` NAS
 - `plexmedia` network drive, from the Synology `mynas` NAS
 - Screens Connect (for remote access)